“Why isn’t my 555 timer circuit working?!” Avoid these four common pitfalls!

 It’s happened to the best of us and will continue to do so.
-These are the four most common errors I’ve run in to in my 555 circuits, and are common in most other breadboard projects.
+These have been my four most common 555 timer circuit mistakes, and are common in most other breadboard projects.

 I would say this is the most common cause for error that I have experienced, especially with breadboard circuits.
 All it takes is for one wire or part to be off by one hole on the breadboard, or you have a particular component flipped around backward, and your circuit will probably be rendered inoperable.